ortexx/express-static-search/README.md

 ```

 # Description
 Let's say client is on __/hello/world/__ page and requests __static-file.mp3__.
 It is relative path, so browser sends to the server full url __/hello/world/static-file.mp3__.
 In some cases we can't set absolute path, but want to get the necessary file.
-This library scan every part of url to find a match.
+This library scans every part of url to find a match.
 It will try to get:

 * staticPath + /hello/world/static-file.mp3
 * staticPath + /world/static-file.mp3